GfSE/SAF-Specification/stereotypes.md

 ### Documentation
-<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/dev/developing-saf/concept/concepts.md#Operational Capability'>Operational Capability</A><BR><BR><BR>Operational Capability A Operational Capability is a high-level description or specification of an organizational unit's ability to execute a specified course of action, to implement a business process or to provide a service.
+<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#Operational Capability'>Operational Capability</A><BR><BR><BR>Operational Capability: A Operational Capability is a high-level description or specification of an organizational unit's ability to execute a specified course of action, to implement a business process or to provide a service.
 Operational Capabilities typically require people, processes, infrastructure, technology and supporting systems to be implemented.
 A Operational Capability is an enduring element, its implementation may change over time.
 A necessary or desired change of a Operational Capability triggers the updated of involved systems or the integration new systems.<BR><BR>Aliases:<BR>UAF::Capability<BR>NAF4::Capability<BR><BR><BR>Usage in Viewpoints:<BR></html>

 ### Realizes
 [Operational Capability](developing-saf/concept/concepts.md#Operational-Capability)<BR><BR>A Operational Capability is a high-level description or specification of an organizational unit's ability to execute a specified course of action, to implement a business process or to provide a service.
 Operational Capabilities typically require people, processes, infrastructure, technology and supporting systems to be implemented.
 A Operational Capability is an enduring element, its implementation may change over time.
 A necessary or desired change of a Operational Capability triggers the updated of involved systems or the integration new systems.<BR><BR>Aliases:<BR>UAF::Capability<BR>NAF4::Capability<BR>